awsdocs/iam-user-guide/doc_source/access-analyzer-getting-started.md

 | analyzer | arn:$\{Partition\}:access\-analyzer:$\{Region\}:$\{Account\}:analyzer/$\{analyzerName\} |
 | archive\-rule | arn:$\{Partition\}:access\-analyzer:$\{Region\}:$\{Account\}:analyzer/$\{analyzerName\}/archive\-rule/$\{ruleName\} |

-### Required Access Analyzer Service Permissions<a name="access-analyzer-permissions-service"></a>
+### Required Access Analyzer service permissions<a name="access-analyzer-permissions-service"></a>

 Access Analyzer uses a service\-linked role named `AWSServiceRoleForAccessAnalyzer` to grant the service read\-only access to analyze AWS resources with resource\-based policies on your behalf\.
 When you create an analyzer with your account as the zone of trust, the service creates the role your account\.
 When you create an analyzer with your organization as the zone of trust, the service creates a roll in each account that belongs to your organization\.
-For more information, see [Using Service\-Linked Roles for AWS IAM Access Analyzer](access-analyzer-using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles for AWS IAM Access Analyzer](access-analyzer-using-service-linked-roles.md)\.

 **Note**
 Access Analyzer is Regional\.
 You must enable Access Analyzer in each Region independently\.